-First Mile work with over 27,000 businesses to improve sustainability and increase recycling rates in the workplace.
-Here are our top 6 suggested New Year's sustainable resolutions for a greener 2020:
+First Mile work with over 30,000 businesses to improve sustainability and increase recycling rates in the workplace, click here to get a quote in minutes.
+Here are our top 6 suggested New Year's sustainable resolutions for a greener 2023:

-If you're away from the office, the Refill App lists over 20,000 refill stations nationwide to get drinking water on-the-go.
+If you're away from the office, the Refill App lists over 20,000 refill stations nationwide to get drinking water on the go.
 Thames Water and the Mayor of London are currently installing over 200 new water fountains across the capital.
 If you must buy a plastic bottle, make sure to dispose of it in the correct recycling bin.
-With First Mile, that's mixed recycling or our new single-use plastics recycling sack.
+With First Mile, that's Mixed Recycling or Single-Use Plastics Recycling.

-In the UK this year, renewable energy supply overtook fossil fuels for the first time.
-100% renewable tariffs are becoming increasingly popular and more affordable.
+In 2019, renewable energy supply in the UK overtook fossil fuels for the first time.
+With 100% renewable tariffs are becoming increasingly popular and more affordable.

 Americano, latte, flat white – whatever your hot beverage of choice, make sure you have a reusable cup with you when you refuel.
 In the UK, approximately 7 million paper coffee cups are used every day.
 Due to the mixture of paper and plastic in their inner lining, these cups can only be recycled at specialist facilities and otherwise end up in a landfill.